Eel Pie Island: Eel Pie Island Hotel

 Caldwell Smythe (entrepreneur, vocalist, ex-Riot Squad and, briefly, The Honeycombs) said: "I approached the owner, Mr Snapper, who lived in Kingston and we agreed a rental deal.
 I called it Colonel Barefoot's Rock Garden and plastered west London with quad crown posters."
-Smythe booked bands such as Edgar Broughton, Free, Deep Purple, King Crimson, Genesis, Wishbone Ash and Mott The Hoople.
+Smythe booked bands such as Edgar Broughton Band, Free, Deep Purple, King Crimson, Genesis, Wishbone Ash and Mott The Hoople.
 Smythe said: "There were two stages: the headliner was on the big stage and the support on the small stage with the light show projectionist above it.
 We had a bar doing tea, soft drinks, hot dogs and hamburgers.
 We then did Colonel Barefoot's Killer Punch (cider, cooking brandy and cinnamon) and we gave it away along with beer in half pint plastic disposable cups.
 I had rows with the fire department as the emergency exits were chained shut to stop people bunking in.
 Eventually, after a raid by the Fire Chief, I closed down and walked.
 I was living in Chiswick at this time."

 In 1969, the hotel was occupied by a small group of local anarchists including illustrator Clifford Harper.
 By 1970 the Eel Pie Island Commune had become the UK's largest hippie commune.

 The building had by now fallen into disrepair and was placed under a demolition order.
 However, in 1971 the Eel Pie Island Hotel burned down in a mysterious fire.

 The centre of the island was devastated by fire in 1996, and a year later, the only footbridge to the island was damaged by a utilities contractor.
 A new footbridge opened in August 1998.